jupyterhub/chartpress/README.md

                         can be configured in chartpress.yaml with the resetTag and resetVersion configurations.
   --skip-build          Skip the image build step.
+  --force-build         Enforce the image build step, regardless of if the
+                        image already is available either locally or remotely.
   --version             Print current chartpress version and exit.
   --commit-range COMMIT_RANGE
                         Deprecated: this flag will be ignored.
 The new logic